- Dogs need lots of sleep — Most dogs will sleep 12-14 hours a day. Older dogs and puppies sometimes need a few more hours to feel completely rested.

 It’s not just your snoring partner; sleep apnea can affect dogs, too.
 If you think your dog might have sleep apnea, make an appointment with your vet to get them the treatment they need.

 Signs of sleep apnea in dogs include loud snoring, sluggishness, and grumpiness during the day.
-Dogs are at higher risk for sleep apnea if they have shorter noses (think boxers and bulldogs), if they’re overweight, or if they’re older.
+Dogs are at higher risk for sleep apnea if they have shorter noses (think boxers and American bulldogs), if they’re overweight, or if they’re older.

 Dogs with untreated sleep apnea will have a lowered energy level, less positivity, and have weakened immune systems because their bodies aren’t getting the rest they need.
 It’s important to detect and treat it so that your dog can be healthy and happy!